salmanjamil/swift-evolution/proposals/NNNN-opaque-result-types.md

 The syntax of the "opaque" type is derived from the discussions of [generalized existentials](https://github.com/austinzheng/swift-evolution/blob/az-existentials/proposals/XXXX-enhanced-existentials.md).
 Essentially, following the `opaque` keyword is a class, protocol, `AnyObject`, or composition thereof (joined with `&`), optionally followed by a `where` clause indicating other requirements.
 Within that `where` clause, one can use `_` to refer to the opaque result type itself, so `_.Element` would refer to the `Element` associated type of the `opaque` type (which otherwise cannot be named).

-A caller to `makeMeACollection(_:)` can rely on the result type having all of the requirements listed.
+A caller to `makeMeACollection(_:)` can rely on the result type satisfying all of the requirements listed.
 For example:

 ```swift
 var c = makeMeACollection(Int.self)